ChrisWag91/PI-LCNC/README.md

 1. Flash realtime capable version of Raspberry Os onto an sd card.
 You can download a precompiled RT-Raspberry Os with Linux CNC already pre installed from this link: http://www.linuxcnc.org/iso/
-(use one of the -pi4 vaiants, tested with 2.8.0)
+(use one of the -pi4 variants, tested with 2.8.0)

 2. Now we need to automatically enable the RPI Level Shifter Hat on boot: